01-edu/public/subjects/java/piscine/StreamMap/README.md

 Create a file `StreamMap.java`.

 Create a function `sumOfStringLength` which returns the sum of the length of the strings in the stream.
-Create e function `upperCaseAllString` which returns the list of all the strings in upper case as stream.
+Create a function `upperCaseAllString` which returns the list of all the strings in upper case.
-Create e function `uniqIntValuesGreaterThan42` which keep only double greater than 42, transforms the double in integer and return them as a set.
+Create a function `uniqIntValuesGreaterThan42` which keeps only doubles greater than 42, transforms the doubles to integers and returns them as a set.

 ### Expected Functions